cindygraffin-pro/cloud-practitionner/readme.md

 **AWS Global Infra:**
 - AWS Regions: all around the world (eu-west-3 for ex) -> a region is a cluster of data centers, most services are region-scoped
 *How to choose an AWS Region ?*
-  - Compliance with data governance and legal requirements: data never leaves a regio without explicit permission
+  - Compliance with data governance and legal requirements: data never leaves a region without explicit permission
   - Proximity to customers: reduced latency
   - Available services within a Region
   - Pricing: varies region to region